EPCCed/ATI-ResComp-Service-docs/safe-guide/safe-guide-users.rst

 #.
 Select the *username* which you wish to see details for.

 You will then see the information for this account.
-You will see the quotas for the disk space (if the project group is using these) and how much is in use.
+You will see the quotas for disk space (if your project group is using these) and how much is in use.

 You can also see which file systems your project is using.
-Under the heading *Volume* you will see entries for RDF (if used by your project), home and work and in brackets after each, the name of the filesystem they are hosted on, followed by the current usage by your project, and total quota.
+Under the heading *Volume* you will see entries for RDF (if used by your project), *home* and *work* and in brackets after each, the name of the file system they are hosted on, followed by the current usage by your project, and total quota.

 The budget values displayed are updated every morning, and the values shown for disk use are updated four times a day.
 For this reason, all